areski/django-admin-tools-stats/README.rst

 ------------------------

-Django-admin-tools-stats is a Django application which powers dashboard modules with customer statistics and charts.
+Django-admin-tools-stats is a django application which power dashboard modules with customer stats and charts.

-The goal of this project is to quickly interrogate your model data to provide reports and statistics graphs which are simple to read and can be used on a Dashboard.
+The goal of this project is to to interrogate quickly your Model data and provide reports and statistics graph simple to read, use on a Dashboard.

 Installation